StacieL/doc-1/docs/Concepts/variables-arrays.md

 ## Creating Arrays

 You create an array with one of the array declaration commands from the "Array" theme.
 Each array declaration command can create or resize one-dimensional or two-dimensional arrays.
-For more information about two-dimensional arrays, see the XXX section.
+For more information about two-dimensional arrays, see the [two dimensional arrays](#two-dimensional-arrays) section.

 The following line of code creates (declares) an Integer array of 10 elements: